lukoerfer/auto-implementation/README.md

     @Implementation(name="MyInterfaceImplementation")
     public interface MyInterface { }

 However, you may want to generate the class name dynamically based on the name of the annotated interface or class.
-Just use the **nameFormat** parameter to choose how the name should be generated.
+Just use the **nameFormat** parameter to choose how the name should be generated (according to your naming conventions).
 For specific choices of the **nameFormat** parameter, the **nameParam** parameter may provide additional flexibility.
 The different choices for the **nameFormat** parameter (from the `NameFormat` enum) are explained below:

 #### DEFAULT (the default option)